mehulshinde/coveralls-demo-ruby/README.md

 * [Travis CI](http:://travis-ci.org) — *CI Service*
 * [Coveralls](https://coveralls.io/) — *Test Coverage Service*

+# Configure your project for Coveralls & Travis CI

+This project is configured to send test coverage results to [Coveralls](https://coveralls.io/) from [Travis CI](https://travis-ci.org/) ([ORG](https://travis-ci.org/)) using the [Coveralls Universal Coverage Reporter](https://github.com/coverallsapp/coverage-reporter).
+It does not use the [coveralls-ruby](https://github.com/lemurheavy/coveralls-ruby) gem.

 # Welcome

 If you've gotten this far, we can assume: